 - If you’re worried about soy protein isolate and hexane content, go for organic products that commit to not using hexane extraction.

 - If a vegan woman is worried about thyroid health, she should ensure an adequate amount of iodine in her diet.

-Has your feeling towards soy recently changed?
-Which soy products do you like the most?
+Do you enjoy soy regularly or have you been trying to avoid it?
+Has your feeling towards this legume recently after reading our article?
+And which soy products do you like the most?
 Let us know in the comments below.